-Spiral Dynamics should be taught to everyone in the world.
-It can be a map showing you how far you’ve come as a human being and give you a hint of the potential you actually have.
-The details can get really complicated so this article will only provide a quick overview of what Spiral Dynamics is and how it can be used to improve your life and the lives of those around you.
+Spiral Dynamics shows how far you’ve come as a human being and gives you a hint of the potential you actually have.
+The details can get complicated so this article will only provide a quick overview of what Spiral Dynamics is and how it can be used to improve your life and the lives of those around you.

 It was devised by Dr. Clare Graves.